fani-lab/Adila/README.md

 > Currently, we are investigating:
 > - Other fairness factors like demographic attributes, including age, race, and gender;
-> - Developing machine learning-based models using Learning-to-Rank (L2R) techniques to mitigate popularity bias as opposed to deterministic greedy algorithms.
+> - Developing machine learning-based models using Learning-to-Rank (L2R) techniques to mitigate bias as opposed to deterministic greedy algorithms.

 - [1.
 Setup](#1-setup)
 - [2.
 Quickstart](#2-quickstart)